-Special Notice: No Church Today
+Special Notice: Church Online Today

+And each week we offer a service of Morning Prayer.
 Members, please check your email for details and access to our online service of Morning Prayer at 9:30 AM.
-If you cannot join us, the Washington National Cathedral is again offering an online service at 10:15 AM (Central Standard Time).
+Not a member?
+Contact us by emailing our church webmaster.
+If you cannot join us, the Washington National Cathedral regularly offers an online service at 10:15 AM (Central Standard Time).
 Simply go to https://cathedral.org to watch it.
-We also want to hear your prayers concerns and special requests at 651-681-0219 or fill out our online prayer request.
-God's peace be with you.
+Be the church where you are, and God's peace go with you this day and always.

 What We Stand For

 The four pillars of Episcopal belief are Scripture, Reason, Tradition & Experience.
 We believe we are called to love everyone, with no exceptions.
 Our's is an ancient faith, but a modern one too.